stainii/portal-recurring-tasks/README.md

 | ---- | ------------- | ----------- | -------- |
 | POSTGRES_PASSWORD | secret | Password to log in to the database | required
 | JAVA_OPTS_HOUSAGOTCHI | -Xmx400m -Xms400m | Java opts you want to pass to the JVM | optional

+### Release
+To release a module, this project makes use of the JGitflow plugin.
+More information can be found [here](https://gist.github.com/lemiorhan/97b4f827c08aed58a9d8).

+At the moment, releases are made on a local machine.
+No Jenkins job has been made (yet).